MycroftAI/mycroft-mark-1/README.md

 Customize your Mark 1

 ## About
-The Mycroft Mark 1 has several unique capabilities which this Skill lets you to control.
+The Mycroft Mark 1 has several unique capabilities which this Skill lets you control.

 ### Eye Color
 The Mark 1 has beautiful eyes -- and you get to pick their color!
 Set them to